-- $\rightarrow$ Settings (ParaView $\rightarrow$ Preferences on the Mac).
-The parallel rendering options in the dialog are in the Render View $\rightarrow$ Server section.
+- \rightarrow Settings (ParaView \rightarrow Preferences on the Mac).
+The parallel rendering options in the dialog are in the Render View \rightarrow Server section.
 The options have the following meanings. - Remote Render Threshold The checkbox turns remote rendering on or off.
 The slider controls the threshold at which to use parallel rendering.
-Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client). - Suppress Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
+Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client).
+Unchecking this box forces all geometry to be copied to the display, which can be dangerous. - Suppress Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
 However, this mode has some additional computation and memory.
 Checking this box prevents ordered compositing from ever happening. - Interactive Subsample Rate The overhead of parallel rendering is proportional to the size of the images generated.
 Thus, you can speed up interactive rendering by specifying an image subsampling rate.
 When this box is checked, interactive renders will create smaller images, which are then magnified when displayed.
 This parameter is only used during interactive renders.
 A full resolution image is always used during a still render. - Image Compression Before images are shipped from server to client, they can be compressed using one of two compression algorithms.
 Squirt or Zlib.
 To make the compression more effective, either algorithm can reduce the color resolution of the image before compression.
 The sliders determine the amount of color bits saved.
 Full color resolution is always used during a still render. - Apply presets for...
 The optimal settings used on this page are dependent on the network characteristics.
 This chooser lets you automatically set up the settings for several common networks. - Non-Interactive Subsample Rate Tiled displays are often used for multiple things.
 For example, the display may be used for small collaborations or during large presentations.
 In the large presentation, the audience is unlikely to be able to resolve all of the pixels in the display.

 If that is the case, this option allows you to subsample the still renders and save a significant amount of time.